This course may be taken prior to or during the same term.

-This innovative and flexible online program prepares the professional nurse for leadership, advanced nursing roles, and doctoral studies (including a cooperative doctorate with the University of Florida).
+This innovative and flexible online program prepares the professional nurse for leadership, advanced nursing roles, and doctoral studies.
 The M.S.N. consists of 39 semester hours (sh) of coursework.
 Students may select from the two areas of specialization.
-Nursing Education prepares students for employment in an academic or community/hospital/agency setting, while Nursing Leadership & Management prepares students for employment in an administrative/management and leadership positions in the health care industry.
+Nursing Education prepares students for employment in an academic or community/hospital/agency setting, while Nurse Executive prepares students for employment in an administrative/management and leadership positions in the health care industry.

 In addition to the University graduate admission requirements described in the Admissions section of the catalog, the department bases decisions for regular admission on a holistic review of credentials in which the following criteria are used to assess the potential success of each applicant: